timitaiwo/dev-learnings/README_3FS_breakdown.md

-Initially started as I explored the 3FS code codebase to understand how high performance/low-latency software like it is written and what I can learn from it.
-Not it is a collection of C/C++ projects that I would like to learn more about.
+Initially started as I explored the 3FS code codebase to understand how high performance/low-latency distributed systems are written in systems programming languages and what I can learn from it.
+Now it is a collection of C/C++ projects that I would like to learn more about.

-The original readme is [here](https://github.com/timitaiwo/deepseek-3FS/blob/main/README.md)

 File/Stream Processing